Mail and Parcel services

 Together, we can go further!
 This could easily be the motto of the 65,000 postmen and women who cover thousands of kilometres of French roads six days a week to reach the French people and provide them with more than just a universal postal service and press publication distribution : they offer a service with a human touch.

-This daily contact is undoubtedly the reason why the French people so trust their postmen and women.
-Although post is becoming less popular in our increasingly digital world, it is still widely read (93% of French citizens say they have read at least one item of advertising mail a week since the start of 2018 ).
+This daily contact is undoubtedly the reason why French people profoundly trust their postmen and women.
+Although post is becoming less popular in our increasingly digital world, it is still widely read.

 In light of new purchasing behaviours, new expectations and new service uses, La Poste is continually adapting to its customers’ needs by improving its parcel delivery service, offering customers a choice of locations and time slots and giving them the chance to post or return parcels from their own homes, etc.